 - Set a timer for 15 minutes and write without stopping.
 Be as detailed and elaborate as you can.
 What’s the weather like?
 What time is it?
 What season?
 Are you there alone or with someone?
 What can you hear and/or smell?
 How did you get there?

 You can do these exercises over and over, whenever you need to step outside reality for a while and take your mind somewhere else.
+(Or join us for a regular weekly online journaling session for more prompts, inspiration, and guidance.)
 And remember, journaling is both a form of writing practise (with no pressure to be perfect) AND a practice in its own right.
 You’ve succeeded simply by sitting down and having a go.

 Now, before I let you escape, I want to leave you with a poem titled ‘Poem’ by Ron Padgett from the film Paterson, as I think it sums up perfectly how as writers we can be in another place without having to physically go there…